Grand Bargain (humanitarian reform): The Ambassadors

+They are responsible for steering the process towards its strategic objective.
+Each of them leads on specific focus area: participation, localisation, quality funding, and catalysing system-wide transformation.

 Signatories

 30 governments and aid agencies signed up to the Grand Bargain initially, expanding to 48 by March 2017.
 At the time, the 48 signatories controlled 95% of global spending on humanitarian aid.
 By December 2021, 64 organizations had signed up.
 Government signatories included USA, UK, Germany, France, and Japan; aid agency signatories included the International Federation of Red Cross and Red Crescent Societies.

 Aid agency, Medecins Sans Frontieres, did not sign the agreement, criticizing the process for its non-binding commitments, a decision itself that was criticized as "cynical" by Nancy Lindborg of the United States Institute of Peace.

+In 2023, 66 signatories are part of the process.

 Critical reception in 2016

 In 2016, the Grand Bargain was met with a mixture of enthusiasm, pragmatic caution, and dismay.
 Lilianne Ploumen pointed out how difficult it is to get multiple governments to all agree to big changes.
 The Overseas Development Institute criticized the Grand Bargain for its similarity with the status quo, pointing out a need for more specific targets and timelines.
 Colin Bruce of the World Bank said that the agreement was owned by no-one and stressed the importance of following up on the commitments.
 Peter Maurer of the International Committee of the Red Cross praised the focus on reducing reporting to donor governments.

 Andras Derzsi-Horvath and Julia Steets of the Global Public Policy Institute published an op-ed in DW News criticizing the Grand Bargain for having only voluntary obligations.